 - Seventh, contact your insurer to report the accident and vehicle damage.

 - Eight, inspect your car for any damages.
-Hitting a deer can cause vehicle damages.
+Hitting a deer can cause vehicle damage.
 Of course, check for leaking fluids, tire damage, broken lights, or loose parts.
 If you think your vehicle is unsafe to drive, call a tow service company.

 Am I Covered?